-Moist, dense, slightly sweet this keto zucchini bread is flat-out delicious and a great way to add more fiber to your keto diet.
+This moist, dense, slightly sweet keto zucchini bread is flat-out delicious and a great way to add more veggies and fiber to your keto diet.

-Made with coconut flour and shredded zucchini, it’s the perfect summer quick bread recipe for when zucchini is at the height of its season.
+It’s a low-carb zucchini bread that’s made with coconut flour and shredded zucchini.
+It’s a perfect summer quick bread recipe for when zucchini is at the height of its season.

-I enjoy transforming my favorite traditional recipes into healthy keto-friendly options.
-And this recipe for coconut flour zucchini bread doesn’t disappoint.
+I enjoy transforming my favorite traditional quick breads recipes into healthy keto-friendly options.
+And this recipe for coconut flour zucchini bread didn’t disappoint.

 It’s sure to fool your tastebuds and will be welcomed by even those who are not doing keto.